Legal US Online Football Betting Guide

 Is it Legal to Bet on Football in the United States?

-The second option for betting on football is legally available to almost all fans.
-Licensed offshore sports betting has been available to Americans for decades, and does not violate any US federal laws.
+Legal international sports betting has been available to Americans for decades, and does not violate any US federal laws.
 There are only two states that prohibit offshore online betting: Connecticut and the state of Washington.
+Offshore sportsbooks covering NFL betting lines offer attractive bonuses and a wide range of wagering options.

 Betting On NFL Football